TouK/nussknacker/docs/integration/KafkaIntegration.md

 | avroKryoGenericRecordSchemaIdSerialization                                  | Low        | boolean                    | true             | Should AVRO messages from topics registered in schema registry be serialized in optimized way, by serializing only schema id, not the whole schema                                                                                                           |

-## Kafka configuration for Lite
+## Configuration for Streaming-Lite

 Currently, it's only possible to use one Kafka cluster for one model configuration.
 This configuration is used for all Kafka based sources and sinks.
-See [common config](../ModelConfiguration#kafka-connection-configuration) for the details.
+See [common config](#kafka-connection-configuration) for the details.
 ```
 modelConfig {
   kafka {